 Dr. Ganaraj attended Yale University where she received a B.S. in Molecular Biophysics and Biochemistry.
 She went on to the University of Mississippi to earn her M.D. degree.
 She then moved to Dallas and finished five years of general surgery training at Baylor University Medical Center.
 After completing her residency, Dr. Ganaraj pursued a surgical breast oncology fellowship at Memorial - Sloan Kettering Cancer Center in New York City.
 During her training, she was extensively involved in breast cancer research.
 Her special area of research interest was sentinel lymph node technology and its applications to various clinical situations.
 Dr. Ganaraj is board certified in general surgery.
 She is delighted to be back in Dallas as part of the Breast Cancer Program at Presbyterian Hospital of Dallas.
 She is exclusively dedicated to treating breast cancer and other disorders of the breast.

-Articles by Dr. Ganaraj
+Articles Written by Dr. Ganaraj

 - Diagnosis and Treatment of Cancer Arising in Ectopic Breast Tissue